-Whether this bike will be for carrying kids or goods, we have a standard frame solution ready for you.
-However if you would like the cargo bed to be wider, shorter or anything in between, we are open to modifying the design to suit your needs.
-If you have been to a bike fitter then we can even customize the whole geometry for you, after all this frame is made inhouse – start to finish.
+Whether this bike will carry kids or goods, we have a standard frame solution ready for you.
+However, if you would like the cargo bed to be wider, shorter, or anything in between, we are open to modifying the design to suit your needs.
+If you have been to a bike fitter, we can customize the whole geometry for you.
+After all this, we make the frame in-house – start to finish.

 Book your free test ride here: kpcyclery.com/test-ride/